 Submitting a school sponsorship application does not guarantee that you will receive CUSP funding.
 Similarly, receiving CUSP SEF funding does not guarantee approval of your school sponsorship application.
 Please note that students who submit a school sponsorship application and do not receive a CUSP SEF funding award must withdraw their school sponsorship application (unless supported by a different Columbia-led program).

-* APPLICATIONS ARE DUE: Thursday, APRIL 12, 2018.
+* APPLICATIONS FOR SUMMER 2019 WILL BE DUE MONDAY, APRIL 15, 2019 BY 4:59 PM.
 Applications must be submitted via webform.
 A letter of recommendation is required as part of this application.
 A link will be sent to you via an email confirmation following your application submission and you can forward the link to the recommender for completion.
 As a courtesy, you should contact your prospective recommender as soon as possible, thereby giving to them at least 3-4 weeks advance notice.
-The recommendation letter must be submitted no later than Thursday April 26th, 2018.
+The recommendation letter must be submitted no later than Friday, April 29, 2019.

 Applications will be evaluated by a selection committee on the basis of their overall fulfillment of the selection criteria.
 Incomplete applications and candidates who do not meet the criteria will not be considered.
 Notification of the final decision will take place at or about mid-May.